 “X-men: The Last Stand” tried to work around it by thrusting Wolverine into the role of Jean’s love interest.
-That failed miserably though because again, there was never a single goddamn reason for anyone to believe or accept that there was any meaningful chemistry with them.
+That failed miserably though because again, there was never a single goddamn reason for anyone to believe that there was any meaningful chemistry with them.

 It was the history and extent of Cyclops and Jean Grey’s romance that made the Phoenix Saga so meaningful in the comics.
 At one point in the story, they even talked about getting married.
 A deep, passionate romance is what helped make the Phoenix Saga so impactful on so many levels.

 That kind of romance can’t be forced.
 “X-men: The Last Stand” tried and failed miserably.
 A Dark Phoenix movie cannot make that same mistake again.
 The foundation is already there thanks to “X-men: Apocalypse.”
 The Dark Phoenix movie just has to crank up the passion.
 Sophie Turner’s sex appeal will do the rest.

 Tip #4: Make The Phoenix The Primary Plot

 After what I said earlier about how “X-men: The Last Stand” treated the Phoenix Saga, this should be a no-brainer.
 Then again, the sheer stupidity of circumventing the Cyclops/Jean Grey relationship in the first three movies should’ve been a no-brainer too so I’m not going to assume too much here.